brunohmg89/GCP-DigitalLeader/Annotation/Questions-5.md

     :black_large_square: Any of the above

     > - Option A is incorrect because the Public Cloud deployment model generally offers services to multiple customers unless opted explicitly for.
-Public Cloud is also not a correct choice because Public Cloud will not be hosted internally.<br>
+Public Cloud is also not a correct choice because Public Cloud will not be hosted internally.
-    - Option B is correct because the Private Cloud deployment model caters to the below requirements:<br>
+    > - Option B is correct because the Private Cloud deployment model caters to the below requirements:
-        - Solely operated for one customer
+    >   - Solely operated for one customer
     - Hosted internally for the customer
     - Option C is incorrect as this option comprises the combination of both the Private and Public Cloud.
     - Option D is incorrect as Public Cloud and Hybrid one are not a suitable choice.